tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>The model must fit within the printer’s working area.
 The very first thing we need to ensure in Cura is the printer we're going to use!</li>
 <li>Heat and curing may cause warping and often the initial base layer of a print is very easy to mess up.
 In order to mitigate this concern, we should use a brim or raft plate before printing the first layer of the actual part.</li>
 <li>To achieve longer bridges, we can slow the print speed down and reduce the temperature.
 The faster the speed, the greater the chances are for filament sags.
 This is because the capability of printing horizontal spans is mostly affected by the quality of the material and how close the bridge is to the heated bed.</li>
 <li>Tolerance is an important parameter while designing assembled parts, and it could be slightly different when we use different printers or materials.
 For press-fit joints where parts are held together by friction, allow for a <strong>0.25mm</strong> offset from the interior parts.
-For sliding-fit joints that allow movement or rotation, allow for <strong>0.5mm</strong> offset from each side.</li>
+For sliding-fit/free-fit joints that allow movement or rotation, allow for <strong>0.5mm</strong> offset from each side.</li>
 <li>Be careful when scaling objects with nested parts.
 Use the <strong>Preview</strong> mode in Cura to make sure we're not going to mess up with the designed joint clearance.</li>
 </ul>
 <p></p>